So far, you have learnt to ask a RQ, identify different ways of obtaining data, and design the study.

 In the context of experiments, this may mean that the influence of one treatment carries over into the influence of the next treatment.

 Sometimes, researchers can randomly allocate the order in which the treatments (i.e., the diets) are used.
 That is, some participants start by spending four weeks on the Himalaya 292 diet, then (after a washout period) four weeks on the refined cereal diet; meanwhile, other participants start by spending four weeks on the refined cereal diet, then (after a washout period) four weeks on the Himalaya 292 diet.

-Example 7.8 (Washout periods) A study of paramedics164 required paramedics to conduct eight different tasks (such as electrical defibrillation and intravenous cannulation).
+Example 7.8 (Washout periods) A study of paramedics159 required paramedics to conduct eight different tasks (such as electrical defibrillation and intravenous cannulation).

 The order in which each of the 16 paramedics performed the eight tasks was arranged so that not every paramedic started with Task 1, followed by Task 2, etc. to "control for possible effects of practice" (p.
 255); that is, to mitigate the carry-over effect.

-The impact of the carryover effect also can be minimized by using a washout period or similar; for example, after finishing one diet, the participants spend four weeks on their usual (before study) diet, and then revert to the second diet being used.
+The impact of the carryover effect may be minimized by using a washout period or similar; for example, after finishing one diet, the participants spend four weeks on their usual (before study) diet, and then revert to the second diet being used.